Zukisa313/Monte-Carlo-Simulations/README.md

-# Monte-Carlo-Simulations
+# Monte-Carlo-Simulations Random Walk
-Monte Carlo Simulation of the Ising Model Uisng Standard Boundary Conditions
+Monte Carlo Simulation of the Random Walk
+Developed and implemented simulations of random walks to analyze statistical properties and long-term behavior.